Input Switch Operator

 Now let's add your Data Workflow.
 You'll set your Name and Job Title fields as inputs for your Input Switch operator.
 Your Radio Buttons component serves as the argument.
 Then, your Input Switch outputs the result to your Output Text Field.

-1. Drag and drop a Data Workflow component onto your canvas.
-Place your Data Workflow below your columns.
+1. Drag and drop a Data Workflow Icon Data Workflow component onto your canvas, placing it below your colInputs Columns Component Icon Columns component.

-2. Enter dwfSwitch in the Canvas Label Text and Property Name fields.
+2. In the Canvas Label Text and Property Name fields, enter dwfSwitch.

 Configure the First Input Operator